Design system

 Buttons - Dark mode

-There were also several components defined in code that were simply missing from the Figma file, so I created those.
-This involved looking at the code documentation in the library and reverse engineering the Figma component to match that style and behaviour.
+I created brand new components that were defined in the code but missing in Figma.
+This involved looking at the code documentation in the library and reverse engineering that into the Figma component to match that style and behaviour.

 Click image to enlarge.